boluadeoye/Mywebsite/posts/new-mercies.md

-**Scripture**: Lamentations 3:22–23
+### Scripture: **Lamentations 3:22–23**

-Thomas Chisholm wrote the hymn “Great Is Thy Faithfulness” while living with fragile health and modest means.
-No fame, no perfect circumstances—just quiet trust, one day at a time.
-His life reminds me that mercy doesn’t wait for everything to be neat; it arrives with the morning light.
+The words of this scripture found a powerful echo in the life of Thomas Chisholm, who wrote the beloved hymn “Great Is Thy Faithfulness.”
+He penned those words not from a place of fame or comfort, but amid the daily realities of fragile health and modest means.
+His life is a testament to a quiet, resilient trust, lived out one day at a time.

+It’s a profound reminder that God’s mercy doesn’t wait for our circumstances to be perfect or for our lives to be neat.
+It arrives with the certainty of the morning light, cutting through the shadows of whatever came before.

-So I’m starting today without yesterday’s weight.
-God’s love hasn’t run dry.
-My task is simple: receive grace and take the next faithful step.
+That’s why I’m choosing to start today free from the weight of yesterday's regrets or tomorrow's anxieties.
+God’s love has not run out.
+Our task, then, is simple: to open our hands, receive His grace, and take the next faithful step forward.

+---

+#### Prayer
-**Prayer**: Lord, thank You for undeserved, daily mercy.
-Teach me to begin again today.
+*Lord, thank You for Your mercy, which is undeserved and new each day.
+Teach me how to truly begin again in Your grace.
+Amen.*

-**Quote to carry**: “Great is Thy faithfulness.” — Thomas Chisholm
+> “Great is Thy faithfulness.”
+>
+> — Thomas Chisholm